-9.3 DATA/STOCK
+8.3 Data/Stock

 - Stock condition survey data not fully completed - Energy performance certificate data not completed by September 2024 - Limited data available on corporate, public, and commercial properties not easy to extract or analysis to accurately inform decision making - Condition and age of some of the existing homes and properties.
-Circa 1,000 homes build before 1945, with major investment required on them.
+Circa 1,000 homes built before 1945, with major investment required on them.
 For the corporate, public, and commercial properties, issues with dealing with listed/heritage properties, and conservation.